 In the span of one week in March 2026, two of the biggest names in tech launched their answers.
 NVIDIA unveiled NemoClaw at GTC.
 Cisco announced DefenseClaw at RSAC.
 Both are open source.
 Both are free.
-And both take fundamentally different approaches to the same problem.
+And both take very different approaches to the same problem.

-I spent time digging into both projects — reading source code, tracking community reactions, and evaluating what each would mean for a real business running OpenClaw.
-Here’s what I found.
+I spent time digging into both projects.
+Reading source code, tracking community reactions, and evaluating what each would mean for a real business running OpenClaw.
+Here's what I found.

 NemoClaw: NVIDIA's Sandbox Approach

 NemoClaw puts your OpenClaw agent inside a locked room.
-The agent can still think, talk, and work — but the walls, floor, and ceiling are reinforced at the operating system level.
+The agent can still think, talk, and work, but the walls, floor, and ceiling are reinforced at the operating system level.

 Technically, it uses three Linux kernel features to build the walls: